 Open Space and Landscaping: The applicant proposes an approximately 2,400 sf elevated private courtyard in the northwest corner of the building with outdoor grills and seating, as well as planting beds for trees and shrubs.
-Curved terrace seating is located in the northwest corner of the elevated courtyard to create a more gradual transition down to the paved pathway and central canopy tree.
-The paved pathways between the new development and existing buildings to the north and west are proposed to be lined with tree plantings, shrubs and green walls screening the mezzanine level.
+Curved terrace seating is located in the northwest corner of the elevated courtyard to create a more gradual transition down to the paved pathway.
+The paved pathway between the new development and existing buildings to the north and west is proposed to be lined with tree plantings, shrubs and green walls screening the mezzanine level.
 To introduce more biophilic elements around the proposed location of the underground utility vault lift-out panels, the applicant proposed enhanced landscaping including native plantings, a butterfly garden and decorative pavers.
-The project also includes an outdoor amenity area on the building's top floor and 7 new street trees on Fairfax Drive and North Troy Street.
-Additional trees are proposed to be planted on the south side of the cul-de-sac and adjacent to the Arlington Boulevard off-ramp.
+The project also includes an outdoor amenity area on the building's top floor and 6 new street trees on Fairfax Drive and North Troy Street.
 Within the limits of disturbance, approximately 10 trees are proposed to be removed and replaced per the County's tree replacement standards.
 This includes a white oak, which is identified by staff as a significant tree in the FMHN Plan.
-Overall, the applicant is proposing a tree canopy coverage of approximately 8%.